willytsinda/Python-Project-for-Data-Engineering/README.md

 # Python-Project-for-Data-Engineering
-Extract, Transform and Load tasks
+Extract, Transform and Load tasks executed here
-This project is one of the many projects in the IBM Data Engineering Professional Certificate Specialization
+As part of the many projects in the IBM Data Engineering Professional Certificate Specialization